TobikoData/sqlmesh/docs/concepts/models/overview.md

 !!! warning
     Turning off the optimizer may prevent column-level lineage from working for the affected model and its descendants, unless all columns in the model's query are qualified and it contains no star projections (e.g. `SELECT *`).

+### validate_query
+:   Whether the model's query will be validated at compile time.
+This attribute is `false` by default.
+Setting it to `true` causes SQLMesh to raise an error instead of emitting warnings.

 ## Incremental Model Properties

 These properties can be specified in an incremental model's `kind` definition.